Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Does The Credit Score Update Process Look Like?

-Creditors and lenders provide new information to the credit bureaus on a consistent basis (sometimes once a month, but this depends on the lender).
 This new information is used to update your credit reports.
 Your credit scores are then calculated based on the information in your credit reports.
-A change in your credit reports will thus cause your credit scores to change as well.
+A change in your credit reports can thus cause your credit scores to change as well.

 Why Do Credit Scores Fluctuate?

-It’s completely normal for credit scores to change, but you might be wondering what makes your scores fluctuate?
-These are a few of the main reasons why you might see your credit scores change.
+It’s completely normal for credit scores to change, but you might be wondering what makes your scores fluctuate.
+Here are a few factors that result in changes to your credit score and credit report:

 When New Information Is Reported To The Credit Bureaus

-When new information is reported to the two credit bureaus, the information in your credit reports is updated.
+When the two credit bureaus receive new credit information, they will update your credit reports accordingly.
 This can make your credit scores fluctuate.
-Some of the information reported to the bureaus that may affect your credit is:
+Some of the information reported to the bureaus that may affect your credit includes the following:

-• When you open a new account (credit card, personal loan, car loan, etc.)
+• When you open a new account (ie. credit card, personal loan, car loan, etc.)

 • When you close an old account